jerryjappinen/bellevue-docs/faq/new-assets.md

 		|_ some-asset.svg
 ```

 Add your SVG in the `src/svg/`.
-Webpack pipeline will pick it up from here and [compile it into a sprite](../pipeline/svg-compilation.md).
-It can then be used with one of the `<pic>` components.
+Webpack will automatically [include it in the combined SVG sprite](../tooling/svg-compilation.md), and it can then be used with one of the `<pic>` components.

 ```html
 <pic-svg :asset="some-asset"></pic-svg>